onetimesecret/site-policy/onetime-terms-of-service.md

 To the extent this agreement is not enforceable by applicable law, you grant onetimesecret.com the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.

+#### 7. Feedback
+- Feedback is kept confidential and not shared with other Users or third parties.
+We use Feedback to improve our Services and provide better features.
+We treat all feedback like email communication.
+For example, we may delete feedback from our system after we have reviewed it, but it may still be stored in our backups or email archives.
+- We do not reply to all feedback, but we do read it.
+For non-authenticated accounts, unless you provide an email address, we have no way to contact you about your feedback.
+For authenticated accounts, we may reply to your feedback using the email address associated with your account.
+- Similar Features: We may be developing features similar to the ones you suggest through Feedback, or may decide to do so in the future.
+By submitting Feedback, you acknowledge and agree that:
+  1. We may have similar features under development or may develop them in the future;
+  2. We have no obligation to inform you of such similar features;
+  3. We are free to use our own similar ideas, features, or functionality without any obligation to you.

 ### E. Applications
 **Short version:** *You may have access to applications.
 We treat the content of applications as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*